 |University of Colorado Anschutz Medical Campus||Campbell, Thomas|

 Dr. Elizabeth Carlton is an Assistant Professor of Environmental and Occupational Health at the Colorado School of Public Health.
 She is interested in the ways in which environmental conditions, from climate change to safe water access, affect the distribution of water-borne diseases.
-She is an environmental epidemiologist with experience conducting field based surveys to understand social and environmental drivers of infectious disease transmission.
+She is an environmental epidemiologist with experience conducting field-based surveys to understand social and environmental drivers of infectious disease transmission.
 Her current research includes a study of the reemergence and persistence of neglected tropical diseases in Asia, specifically schistosomiasis and opisthorchiasis.
 She is also conducting research to better understand the impacts of climate change on water-borne diseases and evaluate adaptation measures.
-She teaches a course at the Colorado School of Public Health that examines globally important infectious diseases through the lens of environmental health.
+She teaches courses at the Colorado School of Public Health on infectious diseases, the health impacts of climate change, and environmental and occupational epidemiology.

 MPH, PhD, Assistant Professor, Department of Environmental and Occupational Health, Colorado School of Public Health